 Roasted tomato sauce is my absolute FAVORITE thing to make in the summer.
 Which is quite a claim, when you think about it.
 And one I might go back on when I'm making a pot of summer corn chowder or pico de gallo or peach preserves.

-But, right now, with the very sauce you see here in my refrigerator as we speak, just waiting to be spread over toast for Sausage and Provolone Sandwiches or stirred into Spaghetti Puttanesca, it is all I want in the world.
+But, right now, it is all I want in the world.
+Lucky for me, I have some in my refrigerator at this very moment, just waiting to be spread over toast for Sausage and Provolone Sandwiches or stirred into Spaghetti Puttanesca,

 There is a relatively short window of time in Colorado when tomatoes are at their peak.
 Most fruits and vegetables are best when they're in season and grown locally.
 That's just how it is.
 The best pineapple I've ever had in my life was in Costa Rica.
 You know, where they grow it.